openebs/openebs/designs/local-pv/lvm/storageclass-parameters/thin_provision.md

         Command used to create thin pool & volume: `lvcreate -L <min_pool_size> -T lvmvg/lvmvg_thinpool  -V <volume_size> -n <volume_name> -y`.
       - If there is a thin pool with <vg_name>_thinpool name then controller will create thin volume.
         Command used to create thin volume: `lvcreate -T lvmvg/lvmvg_thinpool -V <volume_size> -n <volume_name> -y`
-    - If thin volume creation is successfull then controller will LVM volume resource as `Ready`.
+    - If thin volume creation is successful then controller will LVM volume resource as `Ready`.
 - After watching `Ready` status CSI driver will return success response to `CreateVolume` gRPC request.